chainroot/docker-cosmos/osmosis/README.md

  - Disable snapshot restore method by `SNAPSHOT__ENABLED`.

 >**Note**
-> By disabling snapshot restore the node start syncing from scratch.
 > By default we are using polkachu snapshot files, regarding that lz4 is preinstalled in the container.

 ## Environment variables